soundwrightpro/FRUITY-NILA/README.md

 # Native Instruments Komplete Kontrol M32 V2.5.0

-Providing upport for Native Instruments Komplete Kontrol M32, which use the NI Host Integration protocol instead of the limited MIDI Mode NI provides, much like Ableton and Logic Pro X intergration.
+Providing support for Native Instruments Komplete Kontrol M32.
+Uses the NI Host Integration protocol instead of the limited MIDI Mode NI provides, so the controller acts like as if it was connected to Ableton or Logic Pro X.

 ## Installation